 Nonspeaking children will likely require daily assistance as they learn to engage with others.
 Therapies for nonspeaking children will focus on helping them develop language and communication skills.
 Where possible, healthcare professionals may also try to build speech skills.

-Treatment for nonspeaking autism may include:
+Support for nonspeaking autism may include:

 - Educational interventions.
 Autistic children often respond well to highly structured and intensive sessions that teach skill-oriented behaviors.
 These programs help children learn social skills and language skills while also working on education and development.